Archelder/Digital-Image-Processing/README.md

 #### Packges Management Tools

-Is is inevitable to install various packages for using *python* to handle things with complexity.
+Inevitable it is to install various packages for using *python* to handle things with complexity.
 However, the installation of various packages might be **a little bit annoying**.
 Packages management tools is likely to make the process of installation simpler.
 We recommend *Anaconda* and *pip* to manage packages.

 ##### A. Anaconda/Miniforge (conda)

 *Anaconda* is a famous commercial application for virtual environments management as well as packges management, which can provide a GUI.
-Due to its commercial attribute, we recommend ***miniforge*** as an alternative, which provide quite similar functions and commands but maintaining by a open source community rather than a commercial corporation.
+Due to its commercial attribute, we recommend ***miniforge*** as an alternative, which provide quite similar functions and commands but maintained by an open source community rather than a commercial corporation.
 However, *minidorge* do not offer a GUI, which is not necessary for the strong.

 ###### Installation